Stop Using ‘Canned’ Kits in Figma. Codebase and Design Systems Pairing

 By using pre-built kits or custom libraries in Figma, you create a design system tailored to your project, ensuring a smoother handoff to development and reducing rework.

-4. Streamlining Developer Handoff in Figma
+4. Smooth Developer Handoff in Figma

 4.1.
 Using Figma’s Inspection Tools